 Rehabbers (also known as “Fix-and-Flippers”), are GREAT customers to find because they’re always trying to do more and more flips, and if they can outsource the headache of having to find great deals to you, you’ll become a great asset to their business.
 Rehabbers typically buy monthly, if not weekly, depending on the size of their operation.

-Turnkey companies are the BEST customers to find.
+Turnkey real estate companies are the BEST customers to find.
 You could literally base your entire business on “reverse” wholesaling to a handful of turn-key companies, and you’d be set.

 In case you don’t already know, a turn-key company is a one-stop solution for outsourcing all things related to buy-and-hold investing.
 They find the deal, rehab it (sometimes just partially, to get the property in good working order), get it rented and manage it.
 All their buyers have to do is give them money for the purchase (post-rehab), and then the turnkey company will handle the rest.